 1959 was a hot year and the grounds staff struggled to keep the greens watered.
 At the time water had to be carted from the clubhouse in a tank.
 After a geological survey carried out by then club captain F. Timson revealed that it would be possible to supply water to the course through underground pipes, a water storage was built in an excavation near the (then) 15th green.
 The club had state-of-the-art pop-up sprinklers and lovely water feature new to the 16th green.

 In 1972 Glen Gorse purchased just over 8 acres of land from the neighbouring farmer.
 This allowed the club to extend the 5th hole and introduce a new one (the 6th).
 The altered course also included the planting of new trees which were strategically placed to give the course more variety.

 In 1980 the Club purchased another 9.5 acres of land from Tom Wheatcroft, increasing the total acreage to 109.686.
 The additional land at the end of the course led to changing the dog-leg 6th to a straight hole, a new 7th hole and the installation of new ponds between the holes.

-Following the death of Tom Pollard in 1984 a drinking fountain was constructed on the course as a permanent reminder to member of the man who did so much in the foundation and early history of Glen Gorse.
+Following the death of Tom Pollard in 1984 a drinking fountain was constructed on the course as a permanent reminder of the man who did so much in the foundation and early history of Glen Gorse.

 Throughout the 1980s the club maintained strong associations with County Sport and formed close links with both the Leicester Tigers and Leicestershire County Cricket Club.